 I went onto Etsy to check out what I could find in the way of black and white digital download art.
 Turns out… A LOT.
 I poured over tons of shops and in the end decided on ordering a few from the shop AndyxAnny.

-The store has an amazing selection (including those amazing animal photos that are super trendy for kids nurseries right now!)….
+The store has a huge selection (including those animal photos that are super trendy for kids nurseries right now!)….

 Then it was just a matter of uploading the images to the Staples Copy & Print website and ordering them as the engineer prints (you can also take your images in on a USB stick to your local Staples if you don’t want to order online).